 We have achieved our vision through the tireless support of our volunteers and donors.
 We invite you to explore our website to learn more and look forward to seeing you on the mountain!

-In December 2015 the Trust for Public Land, supported by donors from the local community and beyond, helped the Town of West Windsor acquire 470 acres of land associated with the former Ascutney Mountain Resort.
+In December 2015, the Town, with assistance from the Trust for Public Land and the support of individual donors, led the charge to acquire 470 acres of land associated with the former Ascutney Mountain Resort.
 A conservation and recreation easement was conveyed to the Upper Valley Land Trust over what became the expanded 1,581 acres of town forest.
 We are honored to have our story told through this wonderful video from The Trust For Public Land.

-Ascutney Outdoors (AO), an independent nonprofit, was formed to take responsibility for the management, oversight and development of recreational, educational and community activities and conservation on this land under a delegation of authority from the Town of West Windsor.
+Ascutney Outdoors, an independent nonprofit, was formed to take responsibility for the management, oversight and development of recreational, educational and community activities and conservation on this land under a delegation of authority from the Town of West Windsor.
 The Trust for Public Land’s Kate Wanner, spoke of the origins of Ascutney Outdoors as a “community-driven approach to an all-season mountain [that] could become a model for the Northeast.”

 In late 2016, AO determined that an indoor meeting place was essential to achieving its vision for service to the greater community.
 AO raised capital for the project from the community and local partners and our new Ascutney Outdoors Center (AOC) opened in 2018.
 The AOC has become the gateway to the mountainside trail network and serves a variety of recreational activities.
 It’s the perfect setting for hosting events, cultural activities and educational programs.